-Chiang Mai in 4 Days: Temples, Mountains & Markets (Budget to Luxury, 2026)
+Chiang Mai in 4 Days: Temples, Mountains & the Real Northern Thailand

 The Sunday Night Market food crawl is a mile long and you'll want to eat at every stall.
-Budget \u0E3F500 and pace yourself.
+Budget ฿500 and pace yourself.
 Chiang Mai is the kind of place that makes you extend your trip and come back every year.
+This guide tells you exactly when to show up at every stop.

 CNX